161138651/Spanish-101/index.md

 <h2>Purpose of the Website</h2>
 <p> This website is an easy language learning website for Spanish.
 It is intented for young adults with no previous knowlegde of Spanish.
 The website will start from a very basic level of grammar to get to creating sentences with verbs and nouns.
 Below there is a list of all the pages and what they contain. </p>
+<p> Spanish is spoken in 21 different countries around the world, it is one of the most widely spoken languages.
+More than 480 million people world wide.
+Spanish is also one of the most commonly learned second languages after Enlgish.</p>

 <hr>